 A Gates (post security): Gates Pass by Hudson opens 90 minutes before the first departure of the day and closes with the final departure.

-The U.S. Customs and Border Protection Global Entry Enrollment Center at TUS will remain closed until at least September 8.
+The U.S. Customs and Border Protection Global Entry Enrollment Center at TUS reopened as of September 8.
 Appointments can be made for future dates.
 Applicants now have 545 days (18 months) from the date they received conditional approval to complete the enrollment process due to the centers being closed since March 19.
+More information here.

 American Airlines curbside bag check is suspended until further notice.
 (Southwest is the only airline at TUS currently offering curbside bag check.)

 The Military Lounge is closed.
 A reopening date has not been determined.

 Passenger assistance provided by TUS Airport Ambassadors is suspended until further notice.

 The Airport Lost & Found office is closed to the public but can be reached by phone at (520) 573-8156 during business hours.
 More information is here.

 The Tucson Airport Authority Administration Offices are closed to visitors.
 Employees can be reached by email or phone during business hours, 8 a.m.-4:30 p.m.
 Mondays-Fridays, except for holidays.
 The main phone number is (520) 573-8100.

 Rentals of terminal meeting rooms are temporarily suspended.

 What should I do if I have a flight in the next 24 hours?